 The Development team (Core Development category on our forums; #core on Slack) is responsible for maintaining the ClassicPress code itself.
 This is done on GitHub with the help of multiple contributors.

 ClassicPress follows the well-defined semver standard for release versioning.
 Major and minor releases are approved by the management committee, and patch versions related to bugfixes or security changes are prepared and released by the Development team in coordination with the Security team.

 Ecosystem led by Tim Hughes

-The Ecosystem team (Ecosystem category on our forums) is responsible for managing the various technological components that, collectively, support and integrate with ClassicPress to help make it stronger, more viable and more productive.
+The Ecosystem team (Ecosystem category on our forums; #ecosystem on Slack) is responsible for managing the various technological components that, collectively, support and integrate with ClassicPress to help make it stronger, more viable and more productive.

-This includes approving, managing and developing ClassicPress research plugins and providing clear ownership as well as consistent values for all such plugins as they mature.
+This includes managing the approval process for plugins transitioning from ClassicPress research to official ClassicPress supported plugins, in addition to providing clear ownership and consistent values for all such plugins as they mature.
 Another important area is reaching out to and working with third-party developers, hosting companies and other providers that may potentially have an interest in supporting ClassicPress at a technical level.